 Our Avon Hospital Malpractice Lawyer Can Help

 If you or a loved one has suffered harm in a hospital in Avon, the experienced hospital malpractice attorney at the Law Office of Kelley J. Johnson is here for you.
-We have more than 15 years of legal experience, a highly dedicated staff and a commitment to providing the highest level of service to injured patients and their families.
+We have nearly 20 years of legal experience, a highly dedicated staff and a commitment to providing the highest level of service to injured patients and their families.
 We will give your case a thorough review and provide you with an honest evaluation of the options available to you.

 Talk to us today.
 You can call or reach us online.
 We will discuss your case in a free and confidential consultation.